Policies and Procedures Manual

 Exit Interview

-Any employee terminating employment for any reason will be scheduled for an exit interview with the Senior Human Resources Manager prior to departure.
+Any employee terminating employment for any reason will be scheduled for an exit interview with Human Resources prior to departure.
 All information will be shared with the employee’s leadership team.
 The purpose of this interview is to establish a reason for the termination, and obtain from the employee information and observations that might be helpful to the COS for improving its policies and practices.